reselbob/temporal-hello-word/README.md

 # Hello World with Joke
 This project demonstrates how to create a simple Hello World-ish project that will return a greeting according to a declared user name.
-The project also makes an HTTP call within its only Temporal Activity to an external service that provides a joke on demand.
+The project also makes an HTTP call within its Activity to an external service that provides a joke on demand.

 There is a default user named `Willard B. Wanamaker` declared.
 There is also a default Joke URL configured within the code.
 This URL returns joke on demand.